 If even one of the toxic elements that were found to be potential compounds associated with the identified brute formula was confirmed as a contaminant in the vaccine, this would be a safety and compliance problem.

-Therefore, simply replying that the analyses we commissioned do not correspond to those identified as "suitable" by the regulatory agencies responsible for the authorization of drugs or vaccines, does not make any sense to us: we are signaling a potential risk caused by a product used in the Italian pediatric population; a product which, by the way, is routinely used to fulfill a legal obligation introduced in 2017.
-In view of the above, it is staggering that your agency gets rid of the problem by dismissing our analyses as "non-compliant"!
+Therefore, simply replying that the analyzes we commissioned do not correspond to those identified as "suitable" by the regulatory agencies responsible for the authorization of drugs or vaccines, does not make any sense to us: we are signaling a potential risk caused by a product used in the Italian pediatric population; a product which, by the way, is routinely used to fulfill a legal obligation introduced in 2017.
+In view of the above, it is staggering that your agency gets rid of the problem by dismissing our analyzes as "non-compliant"!

 Corvelva is NOT making a test for batch release, therefore the use of validated methods for batch analysis is NOT required - as it is for the manufacturers, the accredited laboratories and the ISS.
 What we are carrying out is a simple investigation that is usually made in the initial phase of a vaccine development, that is the screening phase.
 How can AIFA therefore request methods accredited for batch release, which would require many years to be validated?
 Our purpose is not to become a certification authority for batch release, therefore we do not use the methods required by the European pharmacopoeia for the analysis of the vaccines, but next-gen methods that have not yet been acquired by pharmacopoeia for this purpose.
 It is completely evasive to our questions to state that the results we presented can not be taken into consideration because they are not reviewed by the scientific community: the methods we used are documented in the literature attached to the report, but anyway we are talking about non-compliances that go beyond the evaluation as scientific research because they have an impact on public health.
 Drugs are often withdrawn from commercial market because of non-compliance and no publication is required: samples are withdrawn and analyzed.

 In this regard, an overall example can be found in the pages of your website, where we read that some batches of the Meningitec vaccine were withdrawn (http://www.aifa.gov.it/content/ritiro-vaccino-meningitec-13102014) UPON REQUEST BY THE MANUFACTURER (as far as we know it has happened in almost 100% of drug withdrawal cases of the last 3 years) due to "a reddish color".
-Now, are you stating that if a citizen had noticed an unusually reddish color in an injectable drug and had reported it to you, your agency would not have requested further investigation because a detection with the naked eye made by a human being "is not assessable as presented"?
+Now, you are stating that if a citizen had noticed an unusually reddish color in an injectable drug and had reported it to you, your agency would not have requested further investigation because a detection with the naked eye made by a human being "is not assessable as presented "?